meshcloud/meshcloud-docs/docs/meshstack.aws.landing-zones.md

 ### AccessStack Template URL

 This StackSet will be created in every new AWS account.
-It usually contains simple bootstraping resources e.g. like required roles and drops the rights of the admin access which is pre-assigned to each new account by AWS (the `OrganizationAccountAccessRole`).
+It usually contains simple bootstrapping resources such as required roles.

 ### StackSet ARN